Boeing posts $1.2 billion loss in Q1, worse than expected

 Boeing expects to boost production of the 737 Max to 31 planes a month in the current quarter, which runs through June.
 That plane was grounded worldwide for nearly two years after two deadly crashes.

 And Boeing took $212 million in pretax charges related to Russia’s invasion of Ukraine.
-The company did not immediately explain the write-down.
+Sanctions imposed by the United States and allies have barred Boeing from selling planes or performing services for Russian airlines.

 In a memo to employees, Calhoun said Boeing is taking steps to improve long-term performance.